 - Award Letter

-Return a signed/dated copy of your award letter to confirm your acceptance of a Direct Unsubsidized loan.
+Return a signed/dated copy of your award letter to confirm your acceptance of a Direct Unsubsidized loan or accept your loans online via the Empower web portal.
 Loan funds are applied to pay your MSP bill first.
 After paying institutional charges for tuition and fees, excess funds are sent via direct deposit to the bank or credit union designated by the student, or a refund check is issued and mailed to the student.
+The MSP disbursement and refund calendar may be found here.